andreagrisafi/SALTED/README.rst

 Dependencies
 ------------
-numpy, scipy, h5py, rascaline, ase, sympy, equistore, math These should be automatically installed on installation.
+numpy, scipy, h5py, rascaline, ase, sympy
+These should be automatically installed on installation, with the exception of rascaline.

+Rascaline installation requires a RUST compiler.
+To install a RUST compiler, run:
+:code: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh && source "$HOME/.cargo/env"`
+Rascaline can then be installed using
+:code: `pip install git+https://github.com/Luthaf/rascaline.git`

-mpi4py is also required to use MPI parallelisation
+mpi4py is required to use MPI parallelisation; SALTED can be run without this.
-A h5py installation with mpi is required to use MPI parellelisation of equirepr.py only.
+A parallel h5py installation is required to use MPI parellelisation of equirepr.py only.
+This can be installed by running:
+:code: `HDF5_MPI="ON" CC=mpicc pip install --no-cache-dir --no-binary=h5py h5py`
+provided HDF5 has been compiled with MPI support.

 Usage
 -----